Man-made climate change is not the source of California’s water woes.

 Even without nearly 40 million humans the fish population would have retreated significantly during droughts and so would the once plentiful California Grizzly if we didn’t kill it off 93 years ago.

 Whether we like it or not the survival of fish as well as cities and farms are dependent on dams and how we manage water.

 The future of all three — fish, people, and the farming people need to live — depends on water management whether it creating off-line storage such as the Sites Reservoir primarily for fish flows, recharging aquifers in wet years, or further fine tuning our water use and conservation.

-Front yards also need to disappear when an existing house is sold and before it closes escrow.
-The value of water guzzling green grass to look at as opposed to water for fish, to grow food or for people to drink and flush their toilets is extremely dubious.
+Requiring lawns in front yards need to disappear when an existing house is sold and before it closes escrow would also be a major step.
+The value of green grass to look at as opposed to water for fish, to grow food or for people to drink and flush their toilets is extremely dubious.

 This column is the opinion of editor, Dennis Wyatt, and does not necessarily represent the opinions of The Bulletin or 209 Multimedia.
 He can be reached at firstname.lastname@example.org